-Leblanc de Marconnay probably arrived in Canada in 1834, and he began his career in this country by publishing an account of the election that autumn in the county of Deux-Montagnes, which had been marred by irregularities.
-Jean-Joseph Girouard* and William Henry Scott*, representatives of the Patriote party, had been elected, but Frédéric-Eugène Globensky and his brother-in-law, James Brown, had withdrawn because they had little chance of winning.
-The latter two had prevented the partisans of Girouard and Scott from voting at Saint-André-d’Argenteuil, but at Saint-Eustache they and the men they had brought along had had to retreat.
-Leblanc de Marconnay praised the courage and tenacity of the Canadians who supported the Patriote party.
-This account was published in part on 17 Nov.
-1834 in La Minerve, of which he had been an editor since 5 September; it later appeared under the title of Relation historique des événements de l’élection du comté du lac des Deux Montagnes en 1834. . . .
-He wrote for Le Populaire during the difficult years of 1837–38, and for L’Ami du peuple, de l’ordre et des lois from August 1839.
-In February 1840, even before publication of L’Ami du peuple ceased, Leblanc de Marconnay was an editor of L’Aurore des Canadas.
-He left the country during that year.
+Leblanc de Marconnay probably arrived in Canada in 1834, and he began his career in the colony by covering the election that autumn in the county of Deux-Montagnes, which had been marred by irregularities.
+Jean-Joseph Girouard* and William Henry Scott*, representatives of the Patriote party, had been elected, but Frédéric-Eugène Globensky and his brother-in-law, James Brown*, had withdrawn because they had little chance of winning.
+The latter two had prevented the partisans of Girouard and Scott from voting at Saint-André-d’Argenteuil, but at Saint-Eustache they and the men they had brought along were forced to retreat.
+Leblanc de Marconnay then praised the courage and tenacity of the Canadians who supported the Patriote party.
+Girouard’s account of the event was published in part on 17 Nov.
+1834 in La Minerve, of which Leblanc de Marconnay had been an editor since 5 September; it later appeared under the title of Relation historique des événements de l’élection du comté du lac des Deux Montagnes en 1834. . . .
+The years that followed marked a turning point in Leblanc de Marconnays career.
+He became editor-in-chief of Le Populaire, a newspaper launched by Léon Gosselin* in April 1837, which led him to oppose the Patriotes during the rebellions of 1837–38.
+He also differentiated himself by encouraging women to develop their literary talents.
+In August 1839 he began contributing to L’Ami du peuple, de l’ordre et des lois, another of Montreals loyalist newspapers.
+In February 1840, even before publication of L’Ami du peuple ceased, he was an editor of L’Aurore des Canadas.
+He left the country that year.

-Leblanc de Marconnay appears to have taken part in masonic activities during his stay in Canada.
-Long after his return from America, he wrote a letter to the Albion Lodge at Quebec, in his capacity as secretary of the Clémente Amitié Lodge in Paris, in which he stated that he had attended a number of meetings at Montreal lodges.
+Leblanc de Marconnay was probably first married in 1820 in Paris; his second marriage was to Marguerite Nadeau, which took place in Lower Canada before the birth of their son in May 1836.
+He also appears to have taken part in masonic activities during his stay in Canada.
+Long after his return from America, he wrote a letter to the Albion Lodge in Quebec City, in his capacity as secretary of the Clémente Amitié Lodge in Paris, in which he stated that he had attended several meetings at Montreal lodges.
 Leblanc de Marconnay also took an interest in the theatre.
-He wrote a comic opera which he had performed in Paris in 1831, as well as an interlude in two parts, performed in 1835 and 1836 at the Théâtre Royal in Montreal, and a comedy in one act, Valentine, ou la Nina canadienne.
+He wrote a comic opera, which he had performed in Paris in 1831, as well as an interlude in two parts, performed in 1835 and 1836 at the Théâtre Royal in Montreal, and a comedy in one act, Valentine, ou la Nina canadienne.

 Claude Galarneau